Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 (555) 123-4567,555-123-4567,5551234567.
 If any get rejected, you have a validation problem. - Check the spam folder of the email that receives form notifications.
 If real leads are mixed with offshore link-building pitches, you have a spam problem.

 - Read the thank-you page that appears after submission.
-If it says some version of “thanks, we’ll be in touch” with no specific time expectation and no confirmation email, you have a thank-you-page problem.
+If it says some version of “thanks, we will be in touch” with no specific time expectation and no confirmation email, you have a thank-you-page problem.

 - Check whether you got an immediate notification on your phone.
 Email-only notifications mean the lead is sitting unread on your laptop while a competitor calls them.
 SMS or push is the standard.